 The Glasshouse, Concert hall on River Tyne banks, Gateshead, United Kingdom.

-Foster and Partners designed this music venue as part of the Gateshead Quayside regeneration project, which opened its doors in December 2004.
+Foster and Partners designed this venue as part of the Gateshead Quayside regeneration project, completed in December 2004.
+The construction aimed to transform the industrial riverbank into a cultural centre and attract new visitors to the area.

 Location: Gateshead